Massacre of Schletz

-In the Massacre of Schletz, more than 200 Neolithic people were killed by blunt force around 5000 BC, towards the end of the Linear Pottery culture epoch, before being carelessly dumped in a mass grave on the site of the present-day village of Schletz (in the municipality of Asparn an der Zaya in Lower Austria).
+In the Massacre of Schletz, more than 200 Neolithic people were killed by blunt force around 5000 BC, towards the end of the Linear Pottery culture epoch, before being dumped in a mass grave on the site of the present-day village of Schletz (in the municipality of Asparn an der Zaya in Lower Austria).

 Excavation

 The Linear Pottery settlement area of Schletz, about 50 kilometers north of Vienna, was discovered on the basis of aerial archaeological features and archaeologically investigated between 1983 and 2005.
 The settlement was enclosed by an oval ditch, which was double in sections and can be interpreted as a fortification.
 The oval ditch had a width of up to four meters, a depth of two meters, and a longitudinal diameter of 330 meters.
 Several earth bridges provided access to the interior of the settlement, where the ground plans of at least 12 longhouses have been traced.